GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
+> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
+I also think about what the program has to go through before I start writing code.
 >
-> ~ *Carl Friedrich Gauss*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts